Apostolic Nunciature to Moldova

 The Apostolic Nunciature to Moldova the diplomatic mission of the Holy See to Moldova.
 It is located in the Cathedral of Chisinau, in Chisinau.
-The current Apostolic Nuncio is Archbishop Miguel Maury Buendía, who was named to the position by Pope Francis on 25 January 2016.

 The Apostolic Nunciature to the Republic of Moldova is an ecclesiastical office of the Catholic Church in Moldova, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Moldova, and as delegate and point-of-contact between the Catholic hierarchy in Moldova and the Pope.

+The title Apostolic Nuncio to Moldova is held by the prelate appointed Apostolic Nuncio to Romania; he resides in Romania.